Ninety-nine (addition card game)

 Ninety-nine is a simple card game based on addition and reportedly popular among the Romani people.
 It uses one or more standard decks of Anglo-American playing cards in which certain ranks have special properties, and can be played by any number of players.
 During the game, the value of each card played is added to a running total which is not allowed to exceed 99.
 A player who cannot play without causing this total to surpass 99 loses that hand and must forfeit one token.

-Due to the simple strategy and focus on basic addition, the game is ideal for culturing math skills in children.
-This is also true because the new total must be called out on each play, lending enjoyment to more expressive children and assertiveness practice to others.
+Due to the simple strategy and focus on basic addition, the game is sometimes used to cultivate math skills in children.